Classical India - A Journey from Mumbai to Agra

 Day 3 Mumbai to Aurangabad – by air

-Fly to Aurangabad and stay for two nights at the Taj Residency Hotel.
+Fly to Aurangabad and stay for two nights at the Vivanta by Taj - Aurangabad Hotel.
 Established in 1610 AD as Khadke, the city later changed its name to Aurangabad in honour of last great Mughal ruler Aurangzeb who built a new citadel in the town in 1692.
 A popular base from which to visit the nearby cave complexes of Ellora and Ajanta, this afternoon visit the city.
 Places of interest include the Jama Masjid and the Bibi-Ka-Maqbara mausoleum, a late 17th century monument inspired by the Taj Mahal.
 (B)

 Day 4 Aurangabad - Visit the Ellora Caves